 2019: Pre renovation

-Historic photos in remembrance of ministries that used demolished halls on Tallent St site
+Historic photos in memory of ministries in the former halls on Tallent St site